 Why Do Soccer Players Fake Injuries?

-Soccer players typically fake injuries to fool the referee into awarding a foul or booking or sending off an opponent, preventing a counterattack, or timewasting.
+Soccer players typically fake injuries to fool the referee into awarding a foul, booking, sending off an opponent, preventing a counterattack, or wasting time.

 Check out our article on faking injuries here.

 Is Football Tougher Than Soccer?